timofeysie/acknowledge/notes/the Null Object design pattern.md

 documentation and Knowledge Management: JavaDocs
 Code Review: the note files.

 Obviosuly these wont be impressive answers during an interview, so we should probably get ready and fill in the list with a simple standard answer.
-OpenShit may supply more answers here, such as CI.
+OpenShift may supply more answers here, such as CI.
 Here is another list:

 Building:
 Code repo: